oxidecomputer/progenitor/README.md

 # Progenitor

-Progenitor is a Rust crate for generating opinionated clients from API descriptions specified in the OpenAPI 3.0.x format.
-It makes use of Rust futures for async API calls and `Streams` for paginated interfaces.
+Progenitor is a Rust crate for generating opinionated clients from API descriptions in the OpenAPI 3.0.x specification.
+It makes use of Rust futures for `async` API calls and `Streams` for paginated interfaces.

 It generates a type called `Client` with methods that correspond to the operations specified in the OpenAPI document.

+The primary target is OpenAPI documents emitted by [Dropshot](https://github.com/oxidecomputer/dropshot)-generated APIs, but it can be used for many OpenAPI documents.
+As OpenAPI covers a wide range of APIs, Progenitor may fail for some OpenAPI documents.
+If you encounter a problem, you can help the project by filing an issue that includes the OpenAPI document that produced the problem.

 ## Using Progenitor